Shooksie/CS449Project/README.md

 GeoPixel is a photosharing app that aims to allow people to tag pictures to locations for a specified amount of time, either day,week, month, year or even forever.

-When People leave picture in locations they will be able to get comments on these pictures likes for people who pass by the locations where the picture was taken.
+When People leave a picture in a location they will be able to get comments or likes from people who pass by the location where the picture was tagged.

+Targted audience is picutre enthusiasts that wanna be able to leave a picture for other people too look at it.